MithanshuHedau/NLP-Project/README.md

-**NlP Project - Sentiment Analysis 🚀
+# NLP Project - Sentiment Analysis 🚀

-Currently Model is under training , Current Model Accuracy is 66.7 %
+This project performs sentiment analysis using NLP techniques.
+The model is currently under training with an accuracy of 66.7%.

+## Files

+- **app.py**: Application for sentiment analysis.
+- **trained.py**: Script to train the model.
+- **trained.ipynb**: Jupyter notebook for model training and testing.
+- **model.pkl**: Trained sentiment analysis model.